Clan Rising

 Brian Charles Fitzpatrick, Australian historian

-The Warrnambool dairy-farmer's son and Melbourne University Marxist historian who wrote *British Imperialism and Australia 1783–1833* (1939) and *The Australian People 1788–1945* (1946), founded the Australian Council for Civil Liberties in 1936, and is the foundational figure of Australian academic Marxist historiography and the father of the Soviet-historian Sheila Fitzpatrick.
+The Warrnambool dairy-farmer's son and Melbourne University historian who wrote British Imperialism and Australia and The Australian People 1788-1945, founded the Australian Council for Civil Liberties, and is the foundational figure of Australian academic economic historiography.

-He took an open scholarship to the University of Melbourne in 1924 at eighteen to read for the BA in history and English, took the BA First-Class Honours in 1927 at twenty-one, and took the MA at Melbourne in 1929 on a thesis on the early colonial-Australian convict-and-settler economy.
-The Melbourne University history department of the late 1920s under the Australian historian Sir Ernest Scott was the foundational academic-historical training-ground of the post-First-World-War Australian historians' generation; Fitzpatrick took the Marxist-materialist-economic-historical position on the colonial-Australian convict-economy question that distinguished his subsequent work from the Victorian-progressive-historical mainstream of the period.
+He took an open scholarship to the University of Melbourne in 1924, a first-class honours BA in 1927 and an MA in 1929 on a thesis on the early colonial-Australian convict-and-settler economy.
+The Melbourne history department under Sir Ernest Scott was the training-ground of the post-First-World-War Australian historians' generation; Fitzpatrick took the economic-historical position that distinguished his subsequent work.

-*The Australian People 1788–1945* (Melbourne University Press, 1946) was the popular-historical synthesis of the two earlier monograph volumes for the post-1945 Australian general-readership market.
-The small book sold about a hundred and twenty thousand copies across the post-war decade and remained continuously in print across the next three decades; it was the foundational mid-twentieth-century Australian popular-history text and shaped the mid-twentieth-century Australian Labor-and-trade-union-school historiographical tradition that would run through the Manning Clark and the Russel Ward and the Robin Gollan academic-historical careers of the next two academic generations.
+The Australian People 1788-1945 (1946) was the popular synthesis of the two monographs for the post-war general readership: it sold about a hundred and twenty thousand copies across the post-war decade, stayed in print for three decades, and shaped the mid-twentieth-century Australian Labor-and-trade-union historiographical tradition that ran through the later Manning Clark, Russel Ward and Robin Gollan careers.

 Achievements